What do Assure 24 do?

-A group of residents interested in community safety issues met to discuss what level of service they thought residents should expect from our Wardens Team.
+A group of residents interested in community safety issues met to discuss what level of service they thought residents should expect from our Assure 24 Team.
 They came up with four customer service standards that the team now work to and are monitored against.
 These are:

 - The Wardens will respond to urgent requests for attention within 30 minutes.

 - The Wardens will patrol ASB hotspot areas on a daily basis.